 Are there things that you can do with Internal Activities that could become an External Activity?
 Are there things that you can do ahead of time?
 Are there any Internal Activities that you might be able to perform ahead of time?

 Now that you’ve defined the activities, take a close look at how you’re performing them.
 Is there a way to generate some new improvements?

 For example, you may find that members of one shift are setting the die or nip pressures at different levels.
 Perhaps you can mark the best setting on the machine (or on a chart) so all shifts adhere to it correctly.

 If you don’t have die pressure readouts on your die clamps, understand that “tight” is a matter of personal preference or strength between operators.
 In this case, determine the number of turns on the knobs to achieve the proper pressure.

 In the same respect, you can optimize external activities as well.
 Is there a way to store raw material rolls closer to the converting machine?
 For example, you could create lists of input materials – such as tools, rotary dies, components – and have them waiting on a cart nearby for the next job.

 Step 6 – Document the New Procedure So It Can be Repeated and Reproduced

 When you’ve defined the Quick Changeover process, now comes the time to thoroughly document it.
-Not only will this serve as the basis for future improvements, but it will also provide critical back-up in case computers systems crash or paper documentation is lost.
+Not only will this serve as the basis for future improvements, but it will also provide critical back-up in case computer systems crash or paper documentation is lost.

 We’ve touched on the need for medical and pharma companies to validate their processes, so many readers may be doing this already.
-Part of the validation process includes keep accurate records of the process.
+Part of the validation process includes keeping accurate records of the process.
 This includes: